-Kenya is endowed with a rich assortment of camping sites and boutique safari camps that never stop at anything to make sure your stay with them is one you will treasure for years to come so that choosing to feature these 5 boutique Kenyan camps was a hard task to achieve.
-Go try them out and tell us if we made the right choice.
+Kenya is endowed with a rich assortment of camping sites and boutique safari camps that never stop at anything to make sure your stay with them is one you will treasure for years to come so choosing to feature these 5 boutique Kenyan camps was our hardest task yet.
+Anyway, we did, so go try them out and tell us if we made the right choice.

 Robert’s Camp, Lake Baringo

 Price Guide: USD 3-6/person/night

 Robert’s Camp is widely considered the best campsite in East Africa.
 The camp, which is spread over 5 acres of a beautiful green garden leading down to the lakeshore, combines a spectacular lakeside setting, with plenty of wildlife and great facilities such as ablution and barbecue areas.
 In addition, there is an excellent a la carte restaurant called The Thirsty Goat.
 The camp also offers accommodation in bandas and family cottages.

 Take bird walks, nature walks, boat rides, picnic lunches & breakfasts, and cultural visits.
 A visit to Lake Bogoria & Tugen can be particularly memorable.

 Elephant Pepper Camp, Maasai Mara

 Accommodation: An old-style traditional camp with 8 tents

 Elephant Pepper is located in the Koiyaki group ranch within the Mara Conservation Areas hence you can expect some reasonable levels of quietness here.
 Generally, the game is less concentrated but it is still good, although apparently shyer of vehicles.
 It is possible to walk around the Elephant Pepper – even do some game driving at night.

 Elsa’s House, Meru National Park